meet the team

 I qualified as an accountant with a large regional firm before moving into industry, specialising in process improvement and analysing profitability in food manufacturing operations with turnovers up to £200m.

 Rosey founded Impactt in 1997 to make what works for workers work for business.
 She founded Sedex and launched the Benefits for Business and Workers Programme which links improving productivity with a better deal for workers.
 She completed Impactt’s transition to Employee Ownership in 2021.
 She is passionate about re-humanising the workplace and has pioneered large-scale initiatives to remedy modern slavery.
 Rosey is a member of the Responsible Investment Advisory Council at BMO-GAM.
 Rosey’s passion for the topic can be seen in her TEDx talk.

 Jan is a clinical leader, coach and educator with a passion for making a positive impact.
 She has facilitated personal learning and growth in successful executives through to highly traumatised people who have found fulfilling ways forward.

 Jan is keen to ensure individuals, groups and community systems develop resilience to hold conflicting tensions.
 She supports this aim by helping people look beneath the surface and think about their reactions, both conscious and unconscious, to complex unsettling situations making time and space for creative developments to emerge.

 Jan makes her contribution towards a world without modern slavery with the hope that others will join this movement to make a powerful sustainable difference.

 Dr Jan Birtle

-Chair of Remuneration Committee
+Chair of Audit & Finance Committee